alarner/CodeFriends/assignments/command-line-wizard/README.md

 # Command Line Wizard

 Your goal is to complete all of the following tasks by **only using the command line and your code editor**.
 At the end of the assignment you'll submit a history of all of the commands you typed into your terminal.
+Yay!

 ## First some practice...